 Marketable securities consist of commercial paper and corporate bonds.
 We classify our marketable securities as available-for-sale at the time of purchase and reevaluate such classification as of each balance sheet date.
 We may sell these securities at any time for use in current operations even if they have not yet reached maturity.
 We classify our marketable securities as either short-term or long-term based on the nature of each security.
-We record marketable securities at fair value, with the unrealized gains or losses included within "Accumulated other comprehensive income (loss)" on the consolidated balance sheet until realized.
-Interest income earned from our marketable securities is reported within "Interest income" on the consolidated statement of operations.
+We record marketable securities at fair value, with the unrealized gains or losses included within Accumulated other comprehensive income (loss) on the Consolidated Balance Sheets until realized.
+Interest income earned from our marketable securities is reported within Interest income on the Consolidated and Combined Statements of Operations.
 We evaluate our marketable securities to assess whether those with unrealized loss positions are other than temporarily impaired.
 We consider impairment to be other than temporary if they are related to deterioration in credit risk or if it is likely we will sell the securities before the recovery of their cost basis.
-Realized gain and losses and declines in value judged to be other than temporary are determined based on the specific identification method and are reported in "Other income (expense), net" on the consolidated statement of operations.
+Realized gains and losses and declines in value judged to be other than temporary are determined based on the specific identification method and are reported in Other income (expense), net on the Consolidated and Combined Statements of Operations.